-2.17 Overheating is one of the main impacts caused by climate change.
+2.17.
+Overheating is one of the main impacts caused by climate change.
 The ten hottest years ever recorded have all occurred since 2002 and in July 2022 the highest UK temperature ever was recorded at 40.3°C. Extreme weather such as heatwaves are expected to increase in frequency and severity and could have serious impacts, including causing increases in death rates, other health and quality of life impacts and causing damage to and preventing efficient operation of vital infrastructure such as transport and energy networks.
 Heatwaves also create higher demand for drinking water supplies.

-2.18 As a densely built inner London borough, H&F is particularly vulnerable to 'Urban Heat Island' (UHI) effects, in which urban areas can be up to 10°C warmer than surrounding areas.
+2.18.
+As a densely built inner London borough, H&F is particularly vulnerable to 'Urban Heat Island' (UHI) effects, in which urban areas can be up to 10°C warmer than surrounding areas.
 New developments need to be designed and built to provide adequate ventilation and avoid causing overheating in the summer.
+It is important that use of higher insulation levels and more stringent air tightness standards do not lead to overheating.
+This can be avoided through good design and construction practices.
 For existing buildings, there are retrofitting measures that should be considered to help improve air flow and keep over-heating to a minimum.